ianan/demreg/python/README.md

 Main development is by Alasdair Wilson and up-to-date version is available at [https://github.com/alasdairwilson/demreg-py](https://github.com/alasdairwilson/demreg-py).

-This is a python version of the "mapping" demreg code which you can find in this repo in ../idl/
+This is a python version of the "mapping" demreg code which you can find in this repo in [../idl/](../idl/).

 ## Longer term things

-If you use this code (once its recommended for public use) please reference back to the original [Hannah & Kontar A&A 539 A146 (2012)](https://doi.org/10.1051/0004-6361/201117576).
+If you use this code (once it is recommended for public use) please reference back to the original [Hannah & Kontar A&A 539 A146 (2012)](https://doi.org/10.1051/0004-6361/201117576).

 ##### Potted history